Maxagl/OpenvpnTutorial/README.md

 ## Google Clound

 Google Clound is very strong but complicated.
-First time we use Google Clound, I don't know what to do.
+First time I use Google Clound, I don't know what to do.

 1. When we create the instance, we need to have **Allow full access to all Cloud APIs** in **Identity and API access**
 this will help us transfer file from remote to local.